 The shares covered by this prospectus may be offered and sold at various times by the selling stockholders.
-As used in this prospectus, the term "selling stockholders" includes donees, pledgees, transferees or other successors-in-interest selling shares received from a named selling stockholder as a gift, partnership distribution, or other non-sale-related transfer after the date of this prospectus.
+As used in this prospectus, the term "selling stockholders" includes donees, pledgees, transferees or other successors-ininterest selling shares received from a named selling stockholder as a gift, partnership distribution, or other non-sale-related transfer after the date of this prospectus.
 The selling stockholders will act independently of the Company in making decisions with respect to the timing, manner and size of each sale.
 The shares may be sold by or for the account of the selling stockholders in transactions on the Nasdaq National Market, the over-the-counter market, or otherwise.
-These sales may be made at fixed prices, at market prices, or at negotiated prices.
+These sales may be made at fixed prices, at market prices prevailing at the time of sale, at prices related to prevailing market prices, or at negotiated prices.
 The shares may be sold by means of one or more of the following methods:

-- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent, but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by that broker-dealer for its account pursuant to this prospectus; - o ordinary brokerage transactions in which the broker solicits purchasers; - in connection with short sales, in which the shares are redelivered to close out short positions; - in connection with the loan or pledge of shares registered hereunder to a broker-dealer, and the sale of the shares so loaned or the sale of the shares so pledged upon a default; - in connection with the writing of non-traded and exchange-traded call options, in hedge transactions and in settlement of other transactions in standardized or over-the-counter options; - o privately negotiated transactions; or - o in a combination of any of the above methods.
+- o a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent, but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by that brokerdealer for its account pursuant to this prospectus; - o ordinary brokerage transactions in which the broker solicits purchasers; - o in connection with short sales, in which the shares are redelivered to close out short positions; - in connection with the loan or pledge of shares registered hereunder to a broker-dealer, and the sale of the shares so loaned or the sale of the shares so pledged upon a default; - o in connection with the writing of non-traded and exchange-traded call options, in hedge transactions and in settlement of other transactions in standardized or over-the-counter options; - o privately negotiated transactions; or - o in a combination of any of the above methods.